MBA Recommender Questions and Criteria for the Top 10 Business Schools

 Tuck Recommender Criteria

-Like the other programs on this list, one reference letter should come from a current supervisor.
+Tuck, like the other programs on this list, requires one reference letter to come from a current supervisor.
 If that’s not possible, an explanation will be expected.
 Academic references that don’t have experience with the applicant’s professional work are not recommended.
 Tuck suggests that you find recommenders who can demonstrate that you are “smart, accomplished, aware, and encouraging.”

 1. Please provide a brief description of your interaction with the applicant and, if applicable, the applicant's role in your organization.